kubernetes/enhancements/keps/sig-node/2400-node-swap/README.md

 1. Swap is enabled on a node's host system, but the kubelet does not permit Kubernetes workloads to use swap.
 (This scenario is a prerequisite for the following use cases.)
 1. Swap is enabled at the node level.
-The CRI can be globally configured to permit user workloads scheduled on the node to use some quantity of swap.
+The kubelet can permit Kubernetes workloads scheduled on the node to use some quantity of swap, depending on the configuration.
 1. Swap is set on a per-workload basis.
-The CRI sets permitted swap utilization on each individual workload.
+The kubelet sets swap limits for each individual workload.

 This KEP will be limited in scope to the first two scenarios.
 The third can be addressed in a follow-up KEP.
 The enablement work that is in scope for this KEP